11 Incredibly Powerful Ways To Nurture Inclusion At The Workplace

-Diversity is getting an invitation to the dinner.
+Diversity is getting a dinner invitation.
 Inclusion is making sure everyone enjoys the meal.

-Creating an inclusive culture is very different from simply creating a diverse workplace.
+Creating an inclusive workplace culture is very different from simply creating a diverse company culture.

-A diverse workforce means having a head count of employees from various gender, race, and sexual orientation simply because it looks good on the company's brochure.
+A diverse workforce means having a headcount of various gender, races, and sexual orientations only because it looks good on the company's brochure.

-On the other hand, an inclusive culture sheds itself of any unconscious bias in the work environment.
+On the other hand, an inclusive company culture separates itself from any possible unconscious bias in the work environment.
 Employees feel included irrespective of who they are or as what they identify themselves as.

-The major challenge to inclusion is to build a culture where everyone feels included.
+The significant challenge for inclusion is to build a company culture where everyone feels included.

-You go through major troubles to bring in diverse talents to your organization.
+You go through significant troubles to bring in diverse talents to your organization.
 So why not ensure that their employee experience is more than stellar.

-Here are 5 noteworthy ways to build an inclusion strategy that actually works.
+Here are 11 remarkable ways to build an inclusion strategy that actually works.

 1. Educate Managers About Inclusion At The Workplace

-An organization’s managers are monumental in promoting an inclusive culture.
+An organization’s managers are monumental in promoting an inclusive workplace culture.

 A manager is most often on the frontline and acts as the bridge between employees and the management.
 Thus it matters a lot that they know how to handle a diverse workforce.

 But here’s the thing.
-Mis-steps happens.
-That is why managers need to be educated and trained on how to understand and support all employees and cultivate an inclusive culture.
+Mishaps happen.
+That is why managers need to be educated and trained to understand and support all employees and cultivate an inclusive culture.

 Recently, Starbucks was plagued by an unseen act of racism that shook the company to its core.

-In response, the coffee chain held a mandatory ‘unconscious bias’ training which was attended by roughly 175,000 Starbucks employees.
-Additionally, it closed almost 8,000 of their stores until the diversity training was completed.
+In response, the coffee chain held a mandatory unconscious bias training attended by roughly 175,000 Starbucks employees.
+Additionally, it closed almost 8,000 of its stores until the diversity training was completed.

-- Scheduling cultural training, diversity workshops and seek to end unconscious bias by educating employees on the importance of everyone feel included.
+- Scheduling cultural training, diversity workshops, and seeking to end unconscious bias by educating employees on the importance of everyone’s inclusion.

-2. Creating Inclusive Culture Through Rethinking Workforce Policies
+2. Creating Inclusive Workplace Culture Through Rethinking Workforce Policies

 Here are some ways to model your company policies for a more diverse workforce:

-- Facilitate the hiring process to include candidates from a range of community outreach programs, job fairs, and hiring consultancies.
-This ensures that you have a variety of diverse talents.
+- Facilitate the hiring process to include candidates from various community outreach programs, job fairs, and hiring consultancies.
+That ensures that you have a variety of diverse talents.

 - Different cultures, different holidays.
-Make sure your employees get leave for holidays that are not covered in the official company holiday calendar.
+Make sure your employees get leaves for holidays that are not covered in the official company holiday calendar.

 3. Communicate Inclusion Goals And Measure Progress

 Simply creating inclusive workplace policies isn’t enough.
-It’s more important to communicate through and communicate your expectations to your workforce.
+It’s more important to communicate your expectations to your workforce.

-Employees should feel that they are able to talk to their managers in case they face discrimination of any kind.
+Employees should feel that they can talk to their managers in case they face discrimination of any kind.

 In turn, managers should keep their minds open by avoiding any assumptions and making sure that employees feel free to share.